General dentistry is the primary branch of dentistry that focuses on general oral health.

 Indirect Fillings

-Most indirect fillings require two office visits—one to take dental impressions and another to place the restoration.
 However, if your dentist uses CAD/CAM technology, they may be able to create and place your indirect filling in a single appointment.

 Inlays and onlays are two common types of indirect fillings.
 Dentists use them when a tooth has extensive damage that is too much to warrant a dental crown.
-Indirect Dental fillings are made with metal alloys, ceramics, resin-based composites, and metal-ceramics.
+Indirect dental fillings are made with metal alloys, ceramics, resin-based composites, and metal-ceramics.

 Root canals